 “Ledger Labs has not been engaged to perform a financial audit of Bitfinex.
 When in initial discussions with Ledger Labs in August 2016, we had initially understood that they could offer this service to us….
 We are in the process of engaging a reputable, third party accounting firm to audit our balance sheet, but this continues to take longer than anticipated and than we would want.
 We apologize for any confusion in this matter.”

 October 13, 2016 — Bitfinex announces (archive) that its largest BFX token holders have agreed to exchange over 20 million BFX tokens for equity shares of iFinex.
-You can hardly blame Bitfinex customers for taking the bait.
-Many have already watched BFX tokens drop far below $1.
+Many Bitfinex customers accept the offer, having already watched BFX tokens drop far below $1.
 One Redditor even reported the price dropping to $0.30.

-The incentive looks like this: If you convert your BFX to iFinex shares before October 7, you get one RRT for each BFX token converted.
-Convert between October 8 and November 1, and you get half an RRT for each BFX token converted.
+If you convert your BFX to iFinex shares before October 7, you get one RRT for each BFX token converted.
+If you convert between Oct.
+8 and Nov.
+1, you get half an RRT for each BFX token converted.
 After that, you get 1/4 of an RRT per BFX token converted.
 No further RTTs are given after November 30.

-March 31, 2017 — Wells Fargo cuts off services to Bitfinex and Tether, according to court documents in a lawsuit that Bitfinex later files against the bank.
+March 31, 2017 — Correspondent bank Wells Fargo cuts off services to Bitfinex and Tether, according to court documents in a lawsuit that Bitfinex later files.
 Bitfinex is not a direct customer of Wells Fargo, but rather a customer of four Taiwan-based banks that use Wells Fargo as an intermediate to facilitate wire transfers.

 Meanwhile, Potter reveals in an audio that all of the remaining BFX tokens have been converted to tethers.
-Effectively, this means that none of the victims of the Bitfinex hack in August 2016 got back any of their original funds.
-Instead, they were all compensated with BFX tokens, RRT tokens and tethers in a trail of tokens that is difficult to follow.
+In a nutshell, this means that none of the victims of the August 2016 Bitfinex hack got back any of their original funds.
+Instead, they were all compensated with BFX tokens, RRT tokens and tethers.

 April 5, 2017 — Two days after announcing it has “paid off” all its debt to customers, Bitfinex files a lawsuit against Wells Fargo for interrupting its wire transfers.
 Tether is listed as a plaintiff.
 In addition to an injunction order, Bitfinex seeks more than $75,000 in damages.
 (See here for a complete list of documents associated with the lawsuit.)

 April 10, 2017 — A pseudonymous character known as “Bitfinex’ed” debuts online.
-In a relentless series of tweets, he begins accusing Bitfinex of creating tethers out of thin air to pay off debts.
-At this point, the number of USDT in circulation is 55 million, and the price of bitcoin has begun a steep ascent that will continue to the end of the year.
+In a relentless series of tweets, he accuses Bitfinex of minting tethers out of thin air to pay off debts.
+At this point, the number of USDT in circulation is 55 million, and BTC’s price has begun a steep ascent that will continue to the end of the year.

 In an audio, Bitfinex CSO Phil Potter tries to calm customers by telling them that Bitfinex effectively deals with this sort of thing by setting up shell accounts and tricking banks.